 For a certified dental assistant (level II dental assistant / chairside) with 2-5 years of experience, the hourly rate would go up to $21.80.
 Meanwhile, a certified dental assistant (level II dental assistant / intra-oral) with 2-5 years of experience would have an hourly rate of $22.97.

-That means that one average, a level II dental assistant / intra-oral dental assistant will earn $1.17 to $2.08 more per hour than a level I dental assistant / chairside dental assistant depending on years of experience.
+That means that, on average, a level II dental assistant / intra-oral dental assistant will earn $1.17 to $2.08 more per hour than a level I dental assistant / chairside dental assistant, depending on years of experience.

 Do You Feel Drawn To Dental Assisting?

-Do you feel pulled towards becoming a level I or level II dental assistant?
+Are you drawn to becoming a level I or level II dental assistant?
 If so, getting a top-notch, NDAEB-approved education is the way to go!

 If you’re ready to take the next step, we are here for you.
 Cestar College in Toronto is one of the top dental assisting accredited institutions that can provide you with the comprehensive Dental Assistant Program (Intra-Oral Level I & II) that you’d need to succeed in the dental assisting profession.